missinglinkelectronics/fpga-vbs/README.md

 -->

 # Vivado Build System
+To facilitate an FPGA Build Environment which can be automated, for example for Continuous Integration (CI), and which ensures fully reproducible results later in the development and product lifecycle, the Team at Missing Link Electronics has put together a collection of scripts.
+Currently focused on the Xilinx Vivado toolchain (Version 2016.4 or newer) and tested under Ubuntu Linux 16.04 LTS and 18.04 LTS, this scripted FPGA Build Environment has been made available here at GitHub under open source Apache 2.0 license.

-Description of FPGA project structure and build scripts to run Xilinx Vivado builds in batch mode.
-The build scripts are tested with Vivado from version 2016.4.
-The build scripts run under Linux (Ubuntu 2016.4/2018.4 tested) and require the `bash` and common software such as `sed`, `grep`, etc.
+The following is a description of the FPGA project structure and build scripts to run Xilinx Vivado builds in batch mode.
+The build scripts run under Linux and require the `bash` and common software such as `sed`, `grep`, etc.

 ## Before you start
-Place the files alongside this README file in a folder named *scripts* inside your project folder.
-The scripts will assume *scripts/..* to be the base directory of the project.
+Place the files alongside this README file in a folder (e.g. named *scripts*) inside your project folder.
 Add the scripts-repository as GIT submodule to your repository or add the scripts folder to your project's *.gitignore* file.
-In addition, add the default build output folder *build* to the *.gitignore* file.
-A global build configuration file *project.cfg* may be located in the project's base directory.
-A template configuration file may be copied from *scripts/templates/project.cfg*.
+In addition, add the default build output folder *build* to your *.gitignore* file.

 ## add_flavor.sh
 `add_flavor.sh` will add a Xilinx FPGA project/sub-project stub to the project's base directory.
 Sub-projects will be called **flavors** in the following.